matrix-org/matrix-spec-proposals/specification/intro.rst

 Identity
 ~~~~~~~~

-Users in Matrix are identified via their matrix user ID (MXID).
+Users in Matrix are identified via their Matrix user ID.
 However,
 existing 3rd party ID namespaces can also be used in order to identify Matrix
 users.
 A Matrix "Identity" describes both the user ID and any other existing IDs
 from third party namespaces *linked* to their account.
 Matrix users can *link* third-party IDs (3PIDs) such as email addresses, social
 network accounts and phone numbers to their user ID.
 Linking 3PIDs creates a
 mapping from a 3PID to a user ID.
 This mapping can then be used by Matrix
-users in order to discover the MXIDs of their contacts.
+users in order to discover the user IDs of their contacts.
 In order to ensure that the mapping from 3PID to user ID is genuine, a globally
 federated cluster of trusted "Identity Servers" (IS) are used to verify the 3PID
 and persist and replicate the mappings.